MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 | XDT_MicrosoftApplicationInsights_Java      | Flag to control if Java agent is included.         | 0 or 1 (only applicable in Windows). |

 > [!NOTE]
-> Profiler and snapshot debugger are not available for Java applications.
+> Profiler and Snapshot Debugger are not available for Java applications.

 ### [Node.js](#tab/nodejs)

-In order to enable telemetry collection with Application Insights, only the following Application settings need to be set:

 :::image type="content"source="./media/azure-web-apps-nodejs/application-settings-nodejs.png" alt-text="Screenshot of App Service Application Settings with available Application Insights settings.":::